underscoretype/typeface-strings/README.md

 * Option to filter numbers similar to `-p`
 * Option to cast the input to UPPERCASE, lowercase, Mixedcase words
 * Option to force inclusion or exclusion of a set of characters, either as string or separate file

+Contribution in form of feature requests, bug reports and pull requests most welcome.
+Let me know what's on your mind ;)